sunfounder/kepler-kit/docs/source/video_course/lesson7.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 7:  Controlling 3 LED with a Potentiometer in Micropython
+Lesson 7:  Controlling 3 LED with a Potentiometer in Micropython
 ====================================================================

 This tutorial covers using a potentiometer to control three LEDs (green, yellow, and red) with the Raspberry Pi Pico W: